nicholasdille/Sessions/containers/010_basics/02_volumes/slides.md

 exit
 ```

-XXX look for file in new instance:
+Look for file in new instance:

 ```bash
 docker run -it ubuntu
 ```

-XXX gone
+It's gone!

 --